|

 discussions on potential investment opportunities.

 The nine societal benefit areas (SBA) are: Agriculture, Biodiversity, Climate, Disasters, Ecosystems, Energy, Health, Water, and Weather.
 (The task team divided the Health SBA into three parts: Health - Aeroallergens, Health-Air Quality and Health-Infectious Disease.)
-The GEO User Interface Committee (UIC) manages this task.
+The GEO User Interface Committee (UIC) managed this task.
 The UIC developed a nine-step process to identify the critical Earth observation priorities within each SBA.
-The UIC will use this information to determine the priority observations common across the nine SBAs.
-For each SBA, there is Analyst and an Advisory Group to conduct the nine-step process.
-The Analysts will serve as the point of contact to manage the process.
-The respective Advisory Groups (experts from developed and developing countries) will assist the Analyst to identify documents, assess analyses, and review findings.
-The process for each SBA focuses on performing a meta-analysis of Earth observation priorities already identified in existing, publicly-available documents from the last decade.
-The task will harvest and analyze information from a representative sampling of documents (e.g., reports, workshop summaries, project summaries, etc.) that GEO Member Countries and Participating Organizations have published or released.
-The task seeks to ensure an international breadth of documents in this meta-analysis, including significant representation from developing countries.
+The UIC has used this information to determine the priority observations common across the nine SBAs.
+For each SBA, there was an Analyst and an Advisory Group that conducted this nine-step process.
+The Analysts served as the point of contact to manage the process.
+The respective Advisory Groups (experts from developed and developing countries) assisted the Analyst to identify documents, assess analyses, and review findings.
+The process for each SBA focused on performing a meta-analysis of Earth observation priorities already identified in existing, publicly-available documents from the last decade.
+The task harvested and analyzed information from a representative sampling of documents (e.g., reports, workshop summaries, project summaries, etc.) that GEO Member Countries and Participating Organizations have published or released.
+The task seeked to ensure an international breadth of documents in this meta-analysis, including significant representation from developing countries.
 There are links to the individual SBA webpages below.
 Each page includes information about the Analyst, members of the Advisory Group, the list of documents used, and other information.
-Links to pdf documents about GEO Task US-09-01a: Overview of GEO Task US-09-01a Description of 9-Step Process |
+Links to pdf documents about GEO Task US-09-01a: Files below are in PDF.
+To view these files, download the following free software to view the PDF Documents: Get AdobeĀ® ReaderĀ® Description of 9-Step Process |

 ||||||||||||||||